-The Navetta line is characterized by the distance cruising capability and outwardly by the vertical helm windows and plumb bow.
-Inwardly, the line takes full use of the interior volume by creating open space and roominess.
-One of the latest in the line, the Absolute Navetta 68 is designed with an exceptionally large upper deck, huge windows on the main deck and two master staterooms with centerline double berths and en-suite heads as well as two guest staterooms on the lower deck.
+The Navetta 68, one of the latest in the line, is designed with an exceptionally large upper deck, huge windows on the main deck and two master staterooms with centerline double berths and en-suite heads as well as two guest staterooms on the lower deck.
 Packaged with twin Volvo Penta D13 IPS1200 pod drives, the Absolute Navetta 68 is manageable by an owner/operator.

 Acceleration Times & Conditions